BenWestgate/Bails/FAQ.md

 3. If it's niether of those check if you had bad luck and connected through an unusually slow onion circuit and disconnect that peer.
 ![image](https://github.com/BenWestgate/Bails/assets/73506583/7d89fbdb-64f6-4d25-93c7-26a900488c5e)
 4. USB stick random read speed should be over 10 MB/s (Check [USB Benchmark](http://usb.benchmark.com) 4k random read rankings) if your PC has 8GB of RAM or less.
-5. USB capacity should be at least 4-8 times your system's RAM to make full use of your memory
+5. USB capacity should be at least 8 times your system's RAM to make full use of your memory
-6. Random write speed should be over 10 MB/s if you have 8 GB of RAM or less or a USB stick capacity that is only double your RAM. sequential read speed helps for rescanning wallets but not IBD.
+6. Random write speed should be over 10 MB/s if you have 8 GB of RAM or less or a USB stick capacity that is only 2x or 4x your RAM.
+Sequential read speed helps for rescanning wallets but not IBD.
-7. Stop restarting your Bails computer and avoid using lots of bandwidth until it completes.
+7. Avoid restarting your Bails computer and using lots of bandwidth on other devices until it completes.

 NOTE: New versions of Bails will sync in minutes instead of hours or days thanks to a beta feature called [AssumeUTXO](https://river.com/learn/terms/a/assume-utxo/).
 For extra high value transactions you should wait for the background initial block download to sync.